-Q WHAT ARE ASSESSORS LOOKING FOR? \bigcirc Has the engineer provided at least two (reassessment) or four (assessment) work records? \bigcirc Do evidence statements clearly state how files provided are relevant to the assessment, and which competency group they relate to? \bigcirc Have New Zealand specific examples been provided or knowledge of the New Zealand context mentioned? \bigcirc Has the engineer explained how the work samples demonstrate complex work?
-(See Appendix 2) i) [Declarations
+- Has the engineer provided four to six work records? - Do evidence statements clearly state how files provided are relevant to the assessment, and which competency group they relate to? - Has the engineer explained how the work samples demonstrate complex work?

+h) Declarations